google/ExoPlayer/guide.md

 compile 'com.google.android.exoplayer:exoplayer-ui:r2.X.X'
 ```

-The available modules are listed below.
+The available library modules are listed below.
 Adding a dependency to the full
-ExoPlayer library is equivalent to adding dependencies on all of the modules
+ExoPlayer library is equivalent to adding dependencies on all of the library
-individually.
+modules individually.

 * `exoplayer-core`: Core functionality (required).
 * `exoplayer-dash`: Support for DASH content.